Modsia/.github/profile/README.md

 architecture for suporting voice input and provides a minimal reference implementation of each of the key components of that architecure.

+Documentation about the project can be found at [modsia.io](https://modsia.io/).
+The project code is currently developed at our [GitHub repository](https://github.com/Modsia).

 ## Freedom of Speech Interaction